kristian-lange-tw/JATOS_docs/docs/Serving_the_Internet/Updating-a-JATOS-server-installation.md

 As with [updating of a local JATOS installation](Update-JATOS.html) you can do it automatically or manually.

-After updating you can check the new JATOS installation with the test page: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK' (in older version the test page is under '/jatos/test', e.g. for a local installation: [localhost:9000/jatos/test](http://localhost:9000/jatos/test)).
+After updating you can check the new JATOS installation with the test page: go to _Administration_ ⇒ _Tests_ and check that all tests are 'OK'.

 ## Automatic Update (recommended)

-This is the easiest way but is only available since JATOS 3.3.5.
+This is the easiest way.
 Then it's [the same as in a local installation](Update-JATOS.html#automatic-updates).

 If you did a manual backup before you don't need to do the backup offered during the update process.